eendebakpt/oapackage/docs/normalform.rst

  The LMC0 ordering for conference designs is defined in three steps:

-  Definition 1: *Order of elements*
+  Definition LMC0 i: *Order of elements*
     The LMC0 order of the factor levels -1, 0 and +1 is 0 < +1 < -1.

-  Definition 2: *Order of columns*
+  Definition LMC0 ii: *Order of columns*
-    A column a is smaller than a column b according to L0 ordering, notated as a < b, if either of the following conditions hold:
+    A column a is smaller than a column b according to LMC0 ordering, notated as a < b, if either of the following conditions hold:

        1. If we replace the values -1 by +1 in both columns, then the first element where the columns differ is smaller in a than in b according to Definition 1.
-       2. The zeros in column a are in the same position as the zeros in column b, and the first element where the columns differ is smaller in a than in b according to Definition 1.
+       2. The zeros in column a are in the same position as the zeros in column b, and the first element where the columns differ is smaller in a than in b according to Definition i.

-  Definition 3: *Order of designs*
+  Definition LMC0 iii: *Order of designs*
     Conference design A is smaller than conference design B according to LMC0 ordering, notated as A < B, if the first column where the designs differ is smaller in A than in B.

 The definition implies that the ordering of designs is column-by-column and that the position of zeros in the columns is dominant over the values +1, -1.
+To check whether a design is in LMC0 form we can use :cpp:func:`LMC0check`.

 .. admonition:: Conference design in normal form